web3/web3.js/docs/web3-eth-contract.rst

     myContract.once(event[, options][, callback])

 Subscribes to an event, and unsubscribes immediately after the first event or error.
+Will fire only for one event.

 ----------
 Parameters